withjam/connect-marklogic/README.md

   A MarkLogic client is required.
 An existing client can be passed directly using the `client` param or created for you using the `host` and optional `port` settings (port defaults to 8000).
 Note that MarkLogic also requires a `username` and `password` fields when creating a client - these are not necessary if an existing client is provided.

   - `client` An existing client created using `marklogic.createDatabaseClient(opts)`
-  - `username` A marklogic username (only required if client is not passed)
+  - `user` A marklogic username (only required if client is not passed)
-  - `password` The password for the marklogic username (only required if client is not passed)
+  - `password` The password for the marklogic user (only required if client is not passed)

 The following additional params may be included: